Array Data Type

 Array parameter type enables data services to dynamically provide a set of values without knowing the size of the data set beforehand.
-Generally, more than single data types enable building queries for more complex inputs.
-Array data type is available as a parameter type when creating input mappings queries that are defined while creating data services.
+Generally, more than single data types, arrays enable building queries for more complex inputs.
+Array data type is available as a parameter type when creating Input mappings for your queries, which are defined while creating data services.
+For example,

-Let's see how array types are handled internally in the SOAP message-level.
-When the parameters are serialized (in scalar types), there is only one element per parameter in the SOAP message.
+This is how array types are handled internally in the message-level.
+When the parameters are serialized (in scalar types) there is only one element per parameter in the SOAP message.
 In arrays, the element representing the parameter is repeated.
-For example, refer to the sample SOAP message below, which contains the array type
+For example, refer to the sample SOAP message below, which contains the array type "employeeNumbers".

 Array types are properly mentioned in the WSDL generation.
-As a result, it is suitably presented in a service that is code generated.
+As a result, the array type is suitably presented in a service which is code-generated.

-When using data services, you might across the need to transfer binary data from/to the server.
+When using data services, users come across the need to transfer binary data from/to the server.
 This is handled using Base64 encoding.
-When sending, binary data must be encoded in Base64 format.
+When sending, binary data should be encoded in Base64 format.
 Similarly, when receiving, the receiving character data must be Base64-decoded in order to retrieve the original binary data back.

 When using code-generated clients, the encoding/decoding of Base64 data need not be explicitly done by the user since the existence of binary data is mentioned in the WSDL.
 For example, in Axis2 code-generated stubs, the binary types are handled using the "DataHandler" class.